 Written by Gavin Pannu, MSTA, CFTe

 Central Banks have been showing positive signs.
-The European Central Bank are looking to reduce its quantitative easing program which allows them to buy financial assets to put more money into the market to promote growth.
-The Bank of England are looking to resume raising interest rates after a blip in 2018’s first quarter poor economic data.
+The European Central Bank is looking to reduce its quantitative easing program which allows them to buy financial assets to put more money into the market to promote growth.
+The Bank of England is looking to resume raising interest rates after a blip in 2018’s first quarter poor economic data.
 In the US, the Federal Reserve continues to raise rates with not three as previously thought but now four rate hikes on the table.
 We remain positive of the stock market view and economic growth and forecasts.

 Escalating trade tensions have made it a difficult investing environment.
 The recent G7 meeting left questions unanswered.
 Trumps administration made it official, with tariffs being applied on 1,102 products from China worth $50bn.
-This will become effective from the 6thof July.
-On this news China had promised to retaliate in equal measures.
+This will become effective from the 6th of July.
+On this news, China had promised to retaliate in equal measures.
 Tensions escalate as President Trump looked into tariffs on potentially EU specifically targeting automakers.
 Among other nations, Canada and Mexico have been left with no clear path and NAFTA agreement not coming to a conclusion.
 More than 270 American business groups have warned of negative economic impacts with the latest company.
 Harley-Davidson has been the latest company to take action with moving part of its production away from the US.

-We believe fiscal stimulus will offset proposed tariffs and that tensions between the U.S and China will ease and not turn into a full blown trade war.
+We believe fiscal stimulus will offset proposed tariffs and that tensions between the U.S and China will ease and not turn into a full-blown trade war.
 With trade tariff concerns having an impact on financial markets in the short term and increasing volatility.
 It is easy to see why many investors are either feeling disappointed or sceptical of investing in the markets now.

 What are the potential trade scenarios?

-President Trump is using his hard line business tactics to negotiate deals where he threatens tariffs or chaos by ripping up trade agreements in large part to gain leverage in negotiations and eventually easing tensions with an agreement which suits all parties in particular the US.
-Financial markets consolidate but eventually show promising signs as economically the major nations have been showing positive data across the board.
+President Trump is using his hard-line business tactics to negotiate deals where he threatens tariffs or chaos by ripping up trade agreements in large part to gain leverage in negotiations and eventually easing tensions with an agreement which suits all parties, in particular, the US.
+Financial markets consolidate but eventually, show promising signs as economically the major nations have been showing positive data across the board.

 If President Trump continues to retaliate against most major nations and trade tariffs escalate, with the US placing tariffs from $50bn to now $200bn Chinese goods.
 This could lead to a longer period of uncertainty and a continuation of the markets treading on water.
 The EU and China have recently joined forces to complain to the World Trade Organisation and stand up for globalism.
 This will mostly impact companies which import and export to the US along with other investments such as intellectual property in the US.

 Worst case scenario, this could lead to a global trade war among most major nations and reverse globalism entirely with agreements going back to the 1930s among nations.
-This would be detrimental to global markets and could lead to a market sell off and hinder Central Banks progress.
+This would be detrimental to global markets and could lead to a market sell-off and hinder Central Banks progress.

 How to position during trade concerns?